dstackai/dstack/docs/blog/posts/azure-support-better-ui-and-more.md

 - Releases
 ---

-# Azure, better UI and more
+# dstack 0.9.1: Azure integration

-__The 0.9.1 update introduces Azure support among other improvements.__
+__The latest update introduces Azure support among other improvements.__

 At `dstack`, our goal is to create a simple and unified interface for ML engineers to run dev environments, pipelines, and apps on any cloud.
 With the latest update, we take another significant step in this direction.